‘Laser AK-47’? Developer answers sceptics with videos of gun being tested

 “Our device is the world’s most advanced laser gun,” a company representative said on Wednesday.

-He said unlike most other laser weapons, “there is no need to measure the distance, no need to adjust the focus – just aim and shoot”.
+He said that unlike most other laser weapons, “there is no need to measure the distance, no need to adjust the focus – just aim and shoot”.

 “And after an upgrade it will be the world’s most advanced laser cannon – it will be able to take down a drone several kilometres away,” he added.